FindNest-Estate/NestFind/docs/workflows/auth/signup_agent_workflow.md

 - DECLINED agents can edit details and reapply
 - Old records are NEVER deleted (audit trail)
 - Service radius cannot exceed 100km

+---

+## Security Rules

+- Each OTP can only be used ONCE (single-use enforcement)
+- Email cannot be changed until account is verified
+- Password must be minimum 8 characters with 1 letter and 1 number